knudhansen/rpi/scripts/README.md

 This bash function rsyncs from the Raspberry Pi setup using [rpiSetup](#rpiSetup) to the machine that the function is run on.

 `path`: path that should be rsynce'ed.
+The path is relative to the Raspberry Pi user home and is copied to the same path relative to the current work directory on the host machine.

 ### rpiCapturePhoto